Omnicell - Overview

 This was a shock, but I quickly recovered and asked why it was a waste of time.
 He responded by saying that “we’ve had multiple workshops where we’ve given advice as to how to potentially redesign, but our advice has gone unanswered”.
 For the rest of the workshop time, we ended up talking about prior efforts, and how we could proceed going forward.
 While this started off as a major setback, it turned out to be a spark for change going forward.

 After the successful in person meeting, I began working with the subject matter experts much more closely.
 I would have multiple meetings weekly with 3 core SMEs, and created a Slack channel where I could ask them for feedback on proposed wireframes.
 I also took advantage of our bi-weekly meetings with the larger strategist group to gather feedback as well.
 During this time I contributed multiple components to the design system as I had design needs that weren’t met by existing components.
 After the screens had been finalized, I then worked closely with the developers during the handoff stage.
 During this time I met with them every day during standup, and made sure to prioritize their questions.
-While I hoped to gather data from KPIs such as time to access relevant information and time to complete tasks, myself and most of the design team were let go before the product could be released.
+Below is the final interactive prototype for Benchmarking.

 After working with the developers to ensure that the actual product adhered as close to the mockups as possible, I then turned my attention to the future Benchmarking roadmap.
 I hosted a workshop with the rest of my UX team in order to identify features that they felt should be included in future versions of IOS, and afterwards I hosted a second workshop with the PO and PM of Benchmarking in order to narrow down the results from the first workshop so that only features relevant to Benchmarking remained.